The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Tryptophan (signed) is estimated to be worth between £21,000 and £30,000.
-This woodcut print, created in 2010, has shown consistent value growth, with an average annual growth rate of 22%.
-This work has an auction history of four total sales since its entry to the market on 7th December 2013.
-The hammer price for this artwork over the past five years has ranged from £11,150 in December 2016 to £30,000 in November 2021.
+The value of Damien Hirst's Tryptophan (signed) is estimated to be worth between £18,000 and £28,000.
+This woodcut print from 2010 has shown consistent value growth, with an average annual growth rate of 15%.
+This is a rare artwork with an auction history of four total sales since its entry to the market in December 2013.
+The hammer price over the past five years has ranged from £16,150 in August 2018 to £24,800 in April 2022.
 The edition size of this artwork is limited to 48.

 Meaning & Analysis